 The aligned cobble stitch has become one of my favorite crochet stitches in the last little while.
 It’s easy, fluid and mixes well with other stitches, as is the case for this crochet pattern.

 While row upon row of aligned cobble stitch is nice, I wanted this stitch to have a little more dimension and interest.
-Adding a row of nicely laid out double crochets gave this infinity scarf a lighter look and feel…exactly what I was after.
+Adding a row of nicely laid out double crochets gives this crochet infinity scarf a lighter look and feel…exactly what I was after.

 Cobbles & Ladders Infinity Scarf Crochet Pattern